dmauser/Lab/RS-ER-VPN-Gateway-Transit/README.md

 ![variables](./media/parameters-address-space.png)

 Additionally you can use **Azure CLI** by defining variables for the newer address spaces and other parameters that you want to customize.
-Below in this script OnPrem VNET is changed to 192.168.10.0/24 as well as Azure Hub and Spokes 1 and 2 to 10.0.10.0/24, 10.11.0.0/24 and 10.0.12.0/24.
+Below in this script OnPrem VNET is changed to 192.168.10.0/24 as well as Azure Hub and Spokes 1 and 2 to 10.0.10.0/24, 10.11.0.0/24 and 10.0.12.0/24 respectively.
+It is important to note that each Subnet for each VNET has to also match with that change.

 ```Shell
 ## CLI deploy example deploying using a different VNET address space (Azure and On-premises)